mattgathu/blog/posts/2021-01-08-books-reading.md

 > People who believe they are ignorant of nothing have neither looked for, nor stumbled upon, the
 > boundary between what is known and unknown in the universe.

+## The Granta Book of the African Short Story

+![granta-book-cover][granta-book-cover]

+What an anthology!

+Hands down this is the best collection of African stories that I have read, up there with [Encounters from Africa][encounters-from-africa].

+This gem is packed with stories from all over Africa, providing great breath and depth in the stories told and making you realize how much diversity lives on the continent.
+From the northern Arab speaking Maghreb, the French Sahel, to East Africa and down to southern Africa; there are stories from everywhere.

+Each story is worth a thousand word but I must say, Faeries of the Nile by Mansoura Ez-Eldin stuck with me long after I had read it.
+I can't really articulate why but it struck a chord with me.

 [naval-almanack-cover]: /images/naval-almanack-cover.jpg
 [notes-on-naval-almanack]: /2021/01/08/notes-naval-almanack.html